 Before driving a loaded vehicle, confirm that you do not exceed the Gross Vehicle Weight Rating (GVWR) or the Gross Axle Weight Rating (GAWR) for your vehicle.
-(See "Measurement of weights" later in this section.)
+(See "Measurement of weights" (P.9-16).)
 Also check tires for proper inflation pressures.
 See the Tire and Loading Information label.